appvia/tako/docs/reference/config-params.md

 # Configuration

-Kev configuration consists of the following components:

-### Application level configuration

-Settings defined in the application level configuration will be applied to all application components unless they are overridden on individual component level.
-See examples below.
+Kev leverages Docker Compose specification to configure and prepare an application for deployment in Kubernetes.
+Environment configuration lives in a dedicated docker compose override file, which automatically gets applied to the project's source sdocker compose files at `render` phase.

 ### Component level configuration

-Settings defined on component level will always take presedence over the "global" application configuration.
-See example below on how to override specific settings.

-Configuration is divided into the following sections:
+Configuration is divided into the following groups of parameters:
 * [Workload](#workload)
 * [Service](#service)
 * [Volumes](#volumes)